This page was updated on June 25 2020 at 09:04 AM

 New York State Re-opening in Phases

 Businesses in each region will re-open in phases.
 Re-opening refers to non-essential businesses and business activities.
 Essential businesses and business activities that are open will remain open.
 There are guidelines and protocols that apply to both non-essential businesses in regions that are permitted to re-open and essential businesses throughout the state that were previously permitted to remain open.
-Use the link below to look-up your business to see when you will be allowed to re-open.
+Use the link below to look-up your business to see determine what Phase you are in.

-NYS issued Industry Guidelines and Protocols (Summary and Detailed) in Phase 1 that are specific to that industry/business type.
-Guidelines for businesses in Phases 2 and beyond (as well as Essential businesses currently open) will be issued in the future (no timeline has been mentioned.
+NYS issued Industry Guidelines and Protocols (Summary and Detailed) in each Phase that are specific to that industry/business type.
 There is also an online form for a business to affirm that they have read the guidelines and have or will be implementing them before re-opening.

 Each re-opening business must develop a written Safety Plan outlining how its workplace will prevent the spread of COVID-19.
 A business may fill out a template to fulfill the requirement, or may develop its own Safety Plan.
 This plan does not need to be submitted to a state agency for approval but must be retained on the premises of the business and must made available to the New York State Department of Health (DOH) or local health or safety authorities in the event of an inspection.

 Business owners should refer to the State’s industry-specific guidelines for more information on how to safely operate - click here for that information.